Month 12, Day 17, Thursday 9:00 a.m.

 “No breathing, no getting crushed by falling stones,” Damien muttered sardonically, choking on dust.
 Canelo seemed a little too sure about the cause of the explosion, in his opinion, which only enforced his growing suspicion.
 “Got it.”
 He waved for Canelo to lead the way down to the shelter.
 When her back was turned, he looked questioningly to Sebastien, but was ignored.

-Down in the shelter below, Canelo deflection the suspicions of the others off of their heads and onto the people who’d been working on the fifth floor before the sirens.
+Down in the shelter below, Canelo deflected the suspicion they faced onto the people who’d been working on the fifth floor before the sirens.

 Sebastien moved to the wall and sat against it, something dark and cold swimming behind those eyes, like a kraken in deep waters.